What Is a Trigger?

 Individuals with problematic triggers may not know the cause and can benefit from therapy.
 Therapy or treatment for distressing triggers can reduce the likelihood of one developing troubling compulsions and chemical use disorders.
 Therapists in rehab facilities can offer individuals tools and ideas that can be helpful while battling troubling emotions and compulsions.
 Individuals can learn new and healthy coping mechanisms.
 Additionally, individuals who suffer chemical use disorders can find help to decrease the risk of a relapse.
 Cognitive behavioral therapy to help individuals control their impulses, which can lower compulsions.
 Peer groups offer support and empathy while someone recovers.

-Contact a treatment professional today to find your way to peace and sobriety.
+Contact a treatment provider today to find your way to peace and sobriety.

 Get help today